facebookresearch/nevergrad/docs/wizard.rst

    #.
 Do not trust a comparison on less than 30 objective functions, with several completely different settings (for example, not all with Scikit learn, or not all with Pytorch, etc).
    #.
 Do not trust a comparison if the dimensions do not range from 2 to 5000.
    #.
 Do not trust a comparison if it is run by people who are the authors of a method involved in the comparison.
    #.
 Do not trust positive results from a code which is not properly packaged (e.g. Pypi-packaged).
+This is just not very reproducible.

+I find the results in `MicroPredictions <https://microprediction.github.io/optimizer-elo-ratings/>`_ interesting: I reproduced some of their results so that I am convinced.
+BOBYQA, and its implementation there, are definitely interesting contributions to the state of the art.

 Nevergrad features an enormous `list of benchmarks <https://github.com/facebookresearch/nevergrad/blob/master/nevergrad/benchmark/experiments.py>`_.
 Importantly, Nevergrad is PyPi-packaged and each benchmark can be run in one line.